What is Straight Life Insurance?

 What type of premium does a straight life policy have?

 You are referring to the premium structure of a whole life policy the word straight means that the premium will remain level and will not go up or down during the policy’s life.
 For instance, you could have a $50,000 straight life insurance policy; your paying $25 a month.
-The $25 a month premium would not change for the entire time you have the policy.
+The $25 a month premium would not change for the entire time you have the policy

 There are also flexible premium option policies that have premiums that may or may not increase or decrease throughout the plan’s entire life.
 There are so many different plan options and features to go through when selecting a life insurance policy right for you and your loved ones.